-If you lived in Saint Martin instead of United States, you would:
+If you moved to Saint Martin from the United States, you would:

 MAKE 63.4% LESS MONEY EVERY YEAR